tomalewski/ArduinoProjectsNMSU/README.md

-# ArduinoProjects
+# Arduino Projects

-Arduino Projects for Machine Programming and Organization, AVR Assembly and C
+### - Arduino Projects for Machine Programming and Organization, AVR Assembly and C

-These projects I created during Fall 2022 for professor Joe Song
+I wrote the AVR assembly and C code for the following projects during Fall 2022 for professor Joe Song.

-This includes labs 1 - 6, however lab2 was lost due to cloud file problem
+Projects also include my reports of what I did and what happened.

+### Labs 1 - 6:

 **Lab 1** - Testing using LEDs